Black Lives Matter.

 Our team subscribes to daily emails from the Anti-Racism Daily to maintain a continuous and consistent process of unlearning racism and dismantling white supremacy, while facilitating discussion.

-Each member of our team completes Monique Melton’s Antiracism 101 crash course within their first 90 days of employment to ensure they have a foundational understanding of what it means to be actively engaged in anti-racism work as part of our normal training process.
+Each member of our team completes a variety of courses from Monique Melton within their first 90 days of employment to ensure they have a foundational understanding of what it means to be actively engaged in anti-racism work as part of our normal training process.

 We are clear in our job descriptions and interview processes that we will not employ anyone who believes that “All Lives Matter” or who is not willing to commit to anti-racism work as part of their job.